-And keep a map of all replacements.

-- 2. If there is an HTTP request from the client for a resource for which there was replacement in the previous step, issue an HTTPS connection to the server for the same resource, and - 3.
-Relay response the server using HTTP to the client.
+- And keep a map of all replacements. - 2.
+If there is an HTTP request from the client for a resource for which there was replacement in the previous step, issue an HTTPS connection to the server for the same resource, and - 3.
+Relay the response from the server to the client using HTTP.

-The key difference between this MITM attack and the attack described in Section 3.1.1 is that in the previous attack, the attacker uses HTTPS to connect to both the client and the server.
+The key difference between this MITM attack and the attack using bogus certificates is that in the previous attack, the attacker uses HTTPS to connect to both the client and the server.
 By comparison, in this new MITM attack, the attacker only communicates with the server in encrypted mode.
 From the point of view of the server, this would appear like a normal secure online transaction.
 Compare Figures 10 and 14.